friedue/Notes/microarrays.md

 How much is the expression of a probe spread out relative to the same probe on other arrays?

+* large spread of RLE indicates large number of DE genes
-Computed  for  each  probeset  by  comparing  the  expression  value on each array against the median expression value for that probeset across all arrays.
+* Computed  for  each  probeset  by  comparing  the  expression  value on each array against the median expression value for that probeset across all arrays.
-Ideally: most RLE values should be around zero.
+* Ideally: most RLE values should be around zero.
+* does not depend on RMA model

-see affyPLM
+see `affyPLM`

 ![RLE](https://raw.githubusercontent.com/friedue/Notes/master/images/MA_RLE.png)